Fairness Evaluation and Inference Level Mitigation in LLMs: Methodology

 \subsection{Bias Neuron Identification}

-Bias neuron identification finds the neurons responsible for biased behavior to know the model to address the root cause for bias emergence, we attribute $S_t$ to specific neurons using integrated gradients \cite{yang-etal-2024-mitigating}.
-We compute an \emph{importance score} for each neuron that is decomposed into two complementary components: $m_{\text{local}}$, capturing neuron relevance within the current turn, and $m_{\text{carry}}$, quantifying carry-over effects from earlier dialogue turns.
-This decomposition enables us to distinguish transient, turn-specific activations from memory-driven bias propagation across the conversation.
+To identify neurons responsible for biased behavior, we attribute the turn-level bias score $S_t$ to internal neuron activations using integrated gradients \cite{yang-etal-2024-mitigating}.
+For each neuron, we compute an \emph{importance score} that measures its contribution to biased outputs by aggregating attribution strength across tokens and instances.
+This score is decomposed into two components: $m_{\text{local}}$, capturing the neuron’s relevance in the current turn, and $m_{\text{carry}}$, capturing persistent influence from earlier dialogue turns.
+This decomposition distinguishes transient, context-specific bias from memory-driven bias propagation, enabling targeted and context-aware mitigation.